A Comprehensive Education in Risk

 The Lacy School of Business believes in the benefits of experiential learning, building a student’s professional network, and facilitating an active community in which students and faculty can learn from one another.
 These principals apply throughout the Master of Science in Risk and Insurance program.

-The MSRI program includes general business courses common to an MBA program mixed with courses on property and casualty, health and life, and other general insurance topics.
 In addition to online courses, the program includes two required in-residence experiences—one at Butler and one in Bermuda—that occur at the beginning and end of the program.

 As a student in the Butler MSRI program, you’re joining a dedicated, encouraging community that embodies in The Butler Way—working hard, helping others, and seeking improvement every day.
 And there’s no better way to get a feel for the The Butler Way than to visit our campus.
 A new MSRI cohort will start the program on the beautiful Butler campus.
 During the three-day experience, students will see our state-of-the-art facilities, participate in sessions led by nationally recognized faculty, and network with top executives from Indianapolis insurance firms.
 The Butler In-Residence will provide you with a network of new peers and business contacts to further your professional development and open up potential avenues for future career advancement.